PranavNagrecha/Salesforce-RAG/rag/development/apex-patterns.md

 - Handles UNABLE_TO_LOCK_ROW errors gracefully
 - Supports configurable retry attempts

+**Lessons Learned from Real Implementations:**

+- **Retry logic must be intelligent**: Only retry errors that are likely to succeed on retry (e.g., row locking errors).
+Don't retry validation errors - they won't succeed on retry.
+- **Always consider governor limits in retry logic**: Check CPU time and other limits before retrying.
+Fail fast if approaching limits.
+- **Document trade-offs and future improvements**: When implementing a solution with known limitations (e.g., busy-wait retry logic), document these in code comments.
+This helps future developers understand why decisions were made.
+- **Consider async alternatives for high-volume scenarios**: Busy-wait retry logic works but isn't ideal for high-volume scenarios.
+Consider Queueable or Platform Events for async retries.

 ### Configuration Management

 - Use Custom Metadata Types for configuration